tonai/jquery-contenttoggle/README.md

 }
 ```

-**Note** : triggerHandler only operate on the first element of matched element.

 If you have multiples instances on the same element (with different groups), you can trigger a specific instance by using the group as namespace.

 Example :
 ```javascript
 // First instance (with group 'left-sidebar').